itsfuad/FCCIMPL/website/src/content/docs/language/parameters.md

 description: Function parameters in Ferret
 ---

-Learn how to define and use function parameters effectively.
+You can use multiple types of parameters in Ferret functions.

 ## Basic Parameters